ssx-archived/bootstrap-validator-methods/notEmptyMatchesField/notemptyMatchesField.md

 # notEmptyMatchesField

-This is to be used in combination with the inputmask.js plugin which handles the validation of email address entry.
+This is to be used in conjuction with the [robinherbots/jquery.inputmask(https://github.com/RobinHerbots/jquery.inputmask) plugin to handle the validation of email address entry and that one field matches another.

 	$(document).ready(function() {
 	    $('#form').bootstrapValidator({